btsimonh/lede-vagrant/README.md

 technologies required to run a 64 bit VM.
 It should work fine with a 32 bit variety - just change ubuntu/trusty64 to ubuntu/trusty32 in the vagrant file.  (this is untested).

+CPU Quantity:

+The Vagrant file specifies the number of CPUs as one, and resets it every time!.
+For Lede/OpenWRT build time, you may wish to comment out this line, and set manually in Virtualbox after the machine has been created.

 Other Documentation:

 The vagrant file i based this on was a variation of: